alexmolas/suite/README.md

 To use the `suite` module, you can create an instance of the `suite` or `async_suite` class, depending on your needs.
 You will then pass the function you want to test, and `suite` will evaluate its implementation against its docstring, providing feedback on any discrepancies.

+You have a couple of examples in the `examples` folder.

 The intended usage of this package is for testing, so you could do something like